Visits to the greenhouse are free and can be booked online.

 An exhibition from May 22 to September 13, 2025

-Visit offered by the Friends of the Garden association
+Tour offered by the Friends of the Garden Association

 Guide: Régis Meuzeret

-"The great adventure of life is to find where you feel good".
+"The great adventure of life is to find where you feel at home."

-This quote from Sylvain Tesson sums up my quest for a place of harmony, where people can reconnect with nature, while rediscovering their own inner balance.
+This quote from Sylvain Tesson sums up my quest: to find a place of harmony, where people can reconnect with nature while rediscovering their own inner balance.

-It resonates with my background as a lawyer turned landscape photographer, where nature becomes a space for contemplation and resilience.
+It resonates with my journey from lawyer to landscape photographer, where nature becomes a space for contemplation and resilience.

-I find my inspiration in the great outdoors and my photography, marked by an intimate sensitivity to the impermanence of things, is nourished by my solitary wanderings through silent, majestic landscapes.
+I find inspiration in wide open spaces, and my photography, marked by an intimate sensitivity to the impermanence of things, is nourished by my solitary wanderings through silent and majestic landscapes.

-My photographic work revolves around the Japanese notion of mono no aware, which is the art of seeing emotion in things and transcribing it, an art of the ephemeral and an attitude tinged with melancholy in the face of this impermanence.
+My photographic work revolves around the Japanese concept ofmono no aware, which is the art of seeing emotion in things and transcribing them, an art of the ephemeral and an attitude tinged with melancholy in the face of this impermanence.

-Through my practice, I encourage the viewer to contemplate nature not as an object of possession, but as a fragile entity.
+Through my practice, I encourage viewers to contemplate nature not as an object of possession, but as a fragile entity.

 Closed on Mondays